Office of the Assistant Secretary for Public and Indian Housing, Department of Housing and Urban Development.

 On January 26, 2015, HUD sent a “Dear Tribal Leader” letter to tribal leaders, tribal organizations, and TDHE directors soliciting comments on a Tribal HUD-VASH demonstration program (Tribal HUD-VASH).
 HUD also held a national listening session at the National American Indian Housing Council's Legislative Conference held on February 2, 2015, followed by regional listening sessions held at each of the six Office of Native American Programs (ONAP) field offices.
-HUD also received a number of comments Start Printed Page 63823from tribes through letters and emails.
+HUD also received comments from tribes through letters and emails.
 Generally, the comments were supportive of the program.
-The comments offered suggestions of how the program should be structured to address aspects such as rent and geographic distribution.
-HUD considered these comments when developing this Notice.
+The comments offered suggestions on how the program should be structured to address aspects such as rent and geographic distribution.
+HUD considered these comments when developing the Tribal HUD-VASH program.

 Community Based Outpatient Clinic (CBOC)—A Community Based Outpatient Clinic (CBOC) is a VA-operated clinic or a VA-funded or reimbursed health care facility or site that is geographically distinct or separate from the parent medical facility.

 Homeless and At Risk of Homelessness—For purposes of Tribal HUD-VASH, HUD is adopting the definitions of “Homeless” in Section 103(a) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11302(a)) and “At Risk of Homelessness” in Section 401(1) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11360(1)).
 However, the income provision at 42 U.S.C.
 11360(1)(A) does not apply to the Tribal HUD-VASH program.
-Instead, HUD is adopting the low-income eligibility requirements in Section 4(14) of NAHASDA.
-Accordingly, a veteran will be eligible for this program if he or she otherwise meets the definition of “Homeless” or “At Risk of Homelessness”, and is a low-income Indian, as defined in NAHASDA (i.e. has an income that is no more than 80 percent of area median income for the Indian area as determined by HUD).
+Instead, HUD is adopting the low-income eligibility requirements in Section 4(14) of the Native American Housing Assistance and Self-Determination Act of 1996 (NAHASDA).
+Accordingly, a veteran will be eligible for this program if he or she otherwise meets the definition of “Homeless” or “At Risk of Homelessness,” and is a low-income Indian, as defined in NAHASDA (i.e., has an income that is no more than 80 percent of area median income for the Indian area as determined by HUD).

 Project-Based Rental Assistance (PBRA)—Rental housing assistance tied to a specific housing unit or units.
 The housing assistance stays with the unit or units and any household living in the unit must meet program requirements.
 If the household moves out of the subsidized unit, they no longer receive rental housing assistance.